Have a playdate at the library in our Family Place Libraries!

 Each playgroup is a free, five-week session of fun, play-based activities for toddlers aged one to three and their grownups.
 Each week, explore customized play stations, art exploration activities and parenting resources in an informal setting.
 Plus, you can ask questions and get one-on-one guidance from child development specialists.
 Invite your friends to join you or make some new ones as you share fun learning experiences together.

-The next playgroup session runs from January 26 to February 23 at Schimelpfenig Library, and meets on Wednesdays from 9:30 to 10:30 a.m.
-It is open to any caregiver with a young toddler, and older or younger siblings may also attend.
+The next playgroup session runs from March 15 to April 12 at Schimelpfenig Library, and meets on Wednesdays from 9:30 to 10:45am.
+It is open to any caregiver with children ages 0 to 3.
 Want to join us?
-In-person sign up starts January 10 at Schimelpfenig Library.
+In-person sign-up starts February 27 at Schimelpfenig Library.
 Space is limited, so be sure to sign up early.